OBF/obf-docs/OBF Bylaws.md

     b.
 Secretary
         (1)	Record the proceedings of all meetings and maintain a file of those minutes (2)	Maintain a file of all OBF business
-        (3)	Prepare meeting minutes for Executive Board and General Membership meetings (4)	Maintain a master file of all reports, minutes, correspondence, and documents
+        (3)	Prepare meeting minutes for Board meetings (as defined in Article II) (4)	Maintain a master file of all reports, minutes, correspondence, and documents
     c.
 Treasurer
         (1)	Monitor all expenditures of the OBF and its committees